Contrast-Security-OSS/docs/content/installation/python/PythonConfig.md

 -->

 The Python agent and Contrast Service use a YAML file to alter the agent behavior.
 Go to the Python [YAML Template](installation-pythonconfig.html#python-template) for fully formatted properties that you can copy and use in your own configuration files.
+You can also use environment variables to override any configuration in the YAML file.

 ## Order of Precedence